lamarkdown/lamarkdown/docs/core.md

     There are problems with designing extensions to perform these actions:

     1. They rely on identifying and modifying specific HTML elements, which requires a document tree.
-Python-Markdown makes such trees available during the "tree processing" stage, but some of the kinds of resources don't appear until the later "postprocessing" stage (having been represented only with special placeholder text, and otherwise kept isolated up until then).
+Python-Markdown makes such trees available during the "tree processing" stage, but some kinds of resources don't appear until the later "postprocessing" stage (having been represented only with special placeholder text, and otherwise kept isolated up until then).

     2. They involve styles and scripts, which are essentially outside the scope of Python-Markdown's operation altogether.